Volinga Suite - User Manual

 When a plugin is selected to be installed, a dialog window will pop up to select the installation path.
 For each of the plugins, the installation path will be different:

-Pixotope: You will have to select Pixotope Engine installation folder, which is usally under the path: “C:\Program Files\Pixotope\{Pixotope Version}\Pixotope Engine”.
+Pixotope: Select the Pixotope Engine installation folder, which by default is in: “C:\Program Files\Pixotope\{Pixotope Version}\Pixotope Engine”.

 Disguise: